noelgarber/noelgarber/README.md

 Hello!
-I'm Noel Garber a PhD student in the Department of Biochemistry at the University of Toronto, slated to graduate in 2023.
+I'm Noel Garber, a PhD student in the Department of Biochemistry at the University of Toronto, slated to graduate in 2023.

 I develop analytical methods and write bioinformatics programs in Python as part of my work in studying protein-protein interactions.
 Some of my interests include, but are not limited to: